 Destinations: Skopje, Mavrovo National Park

-Macedonia is the country of rich history, tasty food, welcoming people, amazing lakes, and stunning mountains. ♥
+Macedonia is a country of rich history, tasty food, welcoming people, amazing lakes, and stunning mountains. ♥

 Whenever and wherever possible we tend to avoid bigger cities and explore nature instead.
 Some years ago, we did the same in Macedonia.
 This time around we realized we made a mistake in not visiting Skopje because Skopje is beautiful! 🙂 The capital and largest city of Macedonia is a vibrant city, which attracts many visitors with its 1500 years old fortress Kale, charming archeological sites, countless cultural and historical monuments, and lovely natural surroundings.